amanrai00/PortfolioAman/README.md

 - **Bilingual (EN/JP)** — full language toggle, not just translated strings.
 Layout spacing and font sizing adjust per language since Japanese characters need different breathing room
 - **Scroll-triggered animations** — each section animates into view using GSAP + ScrollTrigger, lazy-loaded so off-screen sections don't initialize unnecessarily
 - **Custom mobile navigation** — hamburger menu with circular expansion animation, not a library dropdown
-- **Responsive across devices** — tested on mobile, tablet, and desktop with consistent behavior
+- **Responsive across devices** — mplemented with mobile/tablet/desktop breakpoints and adaptive layout behavior.
 - **Section-based architecture** — each part of the site is its own Vue component, easy to maintain and extend

 ---